fatimakssayrawi9/-Emotion-Classification-and-Recommendation-System-for-Mental-Health-Support-/README.md

 ├── README.md                              # Main project description
 └── requirements.txt                       # List of required dependencies

 ---

+## Final Model and Dataset
+### **Final Model:**
+- **Stacking Classifier**:
+  - Base Models: Logistic Regression, Naive Bayes, Decision Tree, Random Forest.
+  - Meta-Model: Logistic Regression.
+  - Training and validation were performed using hyperparameter tuning to achieve optimal results.
+  - The final model was saved using **joblib** for efficient deployment.

+### **Dataset Used:**
+1. **ISEAR Dataset**:
+   - Contains text samples labeled with seven emotions (e.g., joy, fear, anger).
+   - Balanced and preprocessed for training.

+2. **GoEmotions Dataset**:
+   - Originally multi-label and with 28 emotions.
+   - Transformed into 11 emotions and integrated with ISEAR.

+3. **Augmented Dataset**:
+   - Combines the cleaned ISEAR and GoEmotions datasets.
+   - Addressed class imbalance using  **synonym-based augmentation techniques**.
+   - Includes 11 emotions:
+     - Joy, Sadness, Anger, Fear, Shame, Disgust, Guilt, Neutral, Surprise, Confusion, and Boredom.

+---
 ## Run the Deployment Notebook
 To deploy the emotion classification system: